-Georgia settles lawsuit over Puerto Rican driver’s licenses
+Georgia tweaks policies for Puerto Rico driver’s licenses

 Agency staff learned two weeks later that the verification process it used for Puerto Rican documents was no longer valid and federal authorities confirmed in the summer of 2018 that Caban Gonzalez’s documents were legitimate, according to a Georgia Bureau of Investigation report.
 But the charges against him weren’t dropped until last March.

-The GBI internal affairs investigation was prompted by Caban Gonzalez’s lawsuit, and the Department of Driver Services fired one manager and demoted another as a result of its findings, according to an agency statement in December.
+The GBI internal affairs investigation, which found “deficiencies in investigative procedures” and a failure to follow department protocol, was prompted by Caban Gonzalez’s lawsuit.
+The Department of Driver Services fired one manager and demoted another as a result of its findings, according to an agency statement in December.

 That statement also detailed changes made as a result of the investigation, many of which are mirrored in the terms of the settlement agreement, which was signed Jan.
 31. Those include more transparency and notification surrounding investigations into suspected fraud and a prohibition on the use of the “Puerto Rico Interview Guide.”
+The agency also agreed to prominently post its nondiscrimination policy and to provide staff training.

+While the agency has already made changes, it has also agreed to propose language to change state regulations to reflect the changes in reciprocity for U.S. territorial driver’s licenses.

+The license transfer changes outlined in the agreement also apply to applicants from other U.S. territories, including Guam, the U.S. Virgin Islands, American Samoa and the Northern Mariana Islands.

 The state also agreed to pay $40,000 to Caban Gonzalez and $60,000 to his attorneys.